IT Outsourcing

 Outsourced software development offers companies an excellent opportunity to cut costs and invest in the promotion of products and services without sacrificing development.
-Unfortunately, it is not as simple as handing over a list of tasks to a team of developers in another company.
-There are clear challenges to reaping the full list of advantages of vendors.
-Misalignment with initial goals and expectations, misunderstandings, distance, and other difficulties lead a project to move in a different direction.
+Unfortunately, a recent survey of business leaders who outsource development shows it is not as simple as handing over a list of tasks to a team of developers and waiting for them to send back a ready product or solution.
+28% of respondents mentioned poor communication as a concern they have in their outsourcing relationships, and less than 50% are very satisfied with their vendor arrangement.
+These results indicate the clear challenges that keep a company from reaping the full list of advantages of outsourcing.

-Regardless of where a team of outsourcers is located, in the client's country or a continent away, there is no 100% guarantee that a project will not encounter roadblocks or begin to move in a direction that differs from the client’s original intent or vision.
-That is why it is necessary to recognize these early signs to ensure proper outsourcing risk management.
-Two crucial elements of such a strategy are transparency and communication.
+Regardless of where a team of outsourcers is located, in the client’s country or a continent away, there is no 100% guarantee that a project will not encounter roadblocks.
+That is why it is necessary to understand two crucial elements of proper outsourcing risk management: transparency and communication.
+Before a project begins, clients need to outline their expectations in terms of what information they want to receive and when, and how they want to communicate with outsourcers.

 Vendors do not want to take advantage of their clients; however, a lack of clear visibility into their work and poor communication lead to challenges in the relationship.
 Likewise, they typically demonstrate poor processes and other problems within the development company's workflow.
 Any of the signs below deserve attention and immediate action to reduce the risk of critical issues developing in a project.